ShadowRailgun/WAS500Assignment5/README.md

 # WAS500Assignment5
 # Repository for Assignment 5
-# Contains all the files
-# My name is Corinna Chang
+My name is Corinna Chang